gristlabs/grist-help/help/widget-table.md

 ### Row operations

 - **Add rows**: Type into the last row in a table, which is highlighted to indicate that it's a placeholder for adding new records.
-Right click a row header to insert a blank row next to an existing row, or use the keyboard shortcuts
+Right click a row number to insert a blank row next to an existing row, or use the keyboard shortcuts
   <code class="keys">*⌘* + **+**</code> (Mac) or <code class="keys">*Ctrl* + **+**</code> (Windows)
   to insert before, and